achaudhury/shmoop-corpus/README.md

 - python3.x
 - bs4 (for parsing HTML pages)
 - nltk (for tokenization)
+- tqdm (for download status)

 ## Example

 An excerpt from Shakespeare's _A Midsummer Night's Dream_:

 **Summary**